COMP2521UNSW/sanitisers-guide/glossary/runtime/README.md

 There are three types of misaligned address errors you'll get:
 - `store to` means you've tried to write something to the memory address
 - `load from` means you've tried to read the data at the memory address
-- `means access within` means the pointer was to a struct, and you've tried to access one of its fields using `->`
+- `member access within` means the pointer was to a struct, and you've tried to access one of its fields using `->`

 Typically, this error comes along with a [SEGV on unknown address](../SEGV-unknown-address) error, so see the explanations and examples there for more information on debugging.